NojinAp/NojinAp/README.md

 ## :pushpin: My Goals

 * Becoming a Full-Stack Developer
-* Learn new programming skills and improve
+* Learning new programming skills
 * Gaining more work experience

 ## :pushpin: Tools & Languages I Use